Daraga: Climate

 Daraga has a generally wet climate characterized by a lack of the dry season.
 Maximum rainfall is from November to January, and average monthly rainfall is 223.4 mm.
 Prevailing winds are generally from north-east to south-west.
 Average temperature is 27.0 C.

 But the climate change phenomenon has changed the past climate pattern.
 Dry spells are becoming more pronounced, as it is with the wet season.
 The phenomenon is felt all over the country as well.

 Barangays

 Daraga is politically subdivided into 54 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Daraga had a population of 133,893.
 The population density was sigfig 133,893/118.64.

-In 2010, the 2010 municipal population of 115,804 was distributed among the urban and rural Barangays.
+In 2010, the 2010 municipal population of 115,804 was distributed among the urban and rural barangays.
 The urban population was 48.54% while rural population completed the remaining 51.45%.
 The "built-up density" was 5,659 persons/km2.
 It had a literacy rate of 96.08% and a municipality growth rate of 1.3%.

 In terms of employment and livelihood, farming ranks high at 33.53%, crafts and related workers as well as elementary occupations follow second with 17.71% and 21.89% respectively.